• Skip to primary navigation

 Notes

-• The shortcrust pastry recipe makes 380g which is enough for 4-5 mini tarts or a larger tart case.
-I usually make a few different tart flavours when I make a batch of pastry (more tart recipes coming soon).
+Pastry Yield: Recipe makes 380g – enough for 4-5 mini tarts or a larger tart case.
 Spare pastry can be refrigerated for 1 week or frozen for 3 months.

 Nutrition